soverenio/docs/docs/administration/securing-sensor.md

 httpsProxyNoProxy: ""
 ```

-Soveren sensors require access to the following addresses:
+Soveren Sensors require access to the following addresses:

 * `stats.soveren.io:443`: The main endpoint for sending data to Soveren Cloud from `digger` or `crawler`;